arlbibek/windows-ahk/README.md

 > **Notes**
 >
-> - It is important to note that all the pre-existing hotkeys/shortcuts will be overridden.
+> - It is important to note that all the pre-existing that conflicts with the given hotkeys/shortcuts will be overridden.
 > - The tilde `~` at the beginning of certain key (eg. <kbd>~Esc</kbd>) means holding down the key.
 > - For those hotkeys that throw an error saying `Error.
 Failed attempt to launch program or document:` ... `Specifically: The system cannot find the file specified.`, _please consider adding the respective program (folder) to the [path of your system variables](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/ "See: Add to the PATH on Windows 10")_.
 > - Anything with this (🤵) emoji is a custom/specific shortcut that might not work or suit your needs.